hCaptcha/react-hcaptcha/README.md

 - languageOverride: String
   - Manually set the language used to render text in the hCaptcha API.
 See [language codes](https://hcaptcha.com/docs/languages).
 - id: String
   - Manually set the ID of the hCaptcha component.
-Make sure each hCaptcha component generated on a single page has it's own unique ID when using this prop.
+Make sure each hCaptcha component generated on a single page has its own unique ID when using this prop.

 The component emits events related to verification and expiration.
 Simply catch these events in the parent component: `onVerify`, `onExpire`, `onError` and handle the events as you choose.
 The captcha will automatically reset on error, but still emits an error.